beehaa/Visualizing-Recursive-Trees/README.md

 # Visualizing-Recursive-Trees

 This project is to help visualize recursion by tracking recursive calls using a stack trace.
-Recursion could be a difficult concept to grasp and therefore this tool is meant to help those picture the tree.
+Recursion may be a difficult concept to grasp for beginners and therefore this tool is meant to help picture recursion trees.

+Web based application that allows users to choose from a list of recursive functions and give a valid input to render a picture of the recursive tree for that algorithm.

+Application.py currently has predefined recursive functions to choose from, but it should work with any recursive function.

 To run this: